alexander-jiang/esther-crawler/README.md

 which is ~~arguably~~ a bad idea.
 This is another todo item.

 ### Todo:
+- Add tests to ensure that everything is working
 - Actually register for the course if it's open
 - Multiple queries
 - Encrypt the config.json file